BOTANO GUARD:

 In this Huffington Post article, Mika Ono writes:

-1. Balance is Beautiful - In eastern cultures, people are encouraged to eat a variety of foods
+- In eastern cultures, people are encouraged to eat a variety of foods

 [read more]